Lavender Scare: Experiences of men and women

-Johnson argues that lesbians were at less risk of persecution than gay men because "lesbians have traditionally had less access to public space than men and therefore were less vulnerable to arrest and prosecution for their homosexuality."
+Lesbians were generally targeted less than gay men due to women in general having less access to public spaces, as well as not being part of arrest records from prominently gay male spaces.
 However, women in governmental positions, such as Madeleine Tress, who worked for the Department of Commerce, were subject to an intense interrogation in April 1958 surrounding her sexuality which was subsequently followed by a confession of homosexual activity in her youth.
 Tress was forced to resign from her job.
 This continued in places of lower positions such as public servant units, most notably to Helen G. James.
 James faced intense examinations into her private and personal life on and off base by the OSI (Office of Special Investigation).
 Following her arrest, OSI investigators threatened to tell James' relatives and friends and forced her to sign her removal from the Air Force with an "undesirable" discharge.